chengwenxi/iris-community/test.md

 CITA \[CITA\].

-Tendermint is used as the consensus protocol for building the first zone on Cosmos which is called Cosmos Hub.
+Tendermint is used as the consensus protocol for building the first zone on Cosmos Hub.
 Hub can connect to many different kinds of zones, and the communication is achieved via an inter-blockchain communication (IBC) protocol, a kind of virtual UDP or TCP for blockchains.
-Tokens can be transferred from one zone to another securely through the Cosmos hub, without the need for a liquid exchange or a trusted third party between zones.
+Tokens can be transferred from one zone to another securely through the Cosmos Hub, without the need for an exchange or a trusted third party between zones.

 To develop robust interoperable blockchains and blockchain applications with Cosmos Hub, Cosmos SDK provides blockchain development
-\'starter-pack\' of common blockchain modules while not enforcing their use thus giving maximum flexibility for application customization.
+\'starter-kit\' of common blockchain modules while not enforcing user stories thus giving maximum flexibility for application customization.

 ### New Innovations from IRIS
 ------------------------------

-IRIS network aims to build technology foundation Facilitating construction of distributed business applications, goes beyond today's blockchain systems mainly for digital assets.
+IRIS network aims to build technology foundation which facilitate construction of distributed business applications.
+It goes beyond today's blockchain systems which are mainly for digitalized assets.

-The key challenges we are addressing in IRIS are two parts: A.
+The key challenges we are addressing in IRIS are two parts:
-Integration and collaboration of off-chain computing and resources with a distributed ledger; B. interoperability of the services across heterogeneous chains.
+* Integration and collaboration of off-chain computing and resources on a distributed ledger;
+* interoperability of the services across heterogeneous chains.

 We address those challenges through incorporation of a service oriented infrastructure into Cosmos/Tendermint which we call iService.